unh-webappdev/FlashCourses_api/README.md

-# FlashCourses_web
+# FlashCourses_api
-Repository for the FlashCourses Web App
+Repository for the FlashCourses API